Suzanne Ramljak

 - Grand Rapids MI

-Suzanne Ramljak oversees the acquisition, siting and curation of engaging sculptural exhibitions at Meijer Gardens.
+Suzanne Ramljak oversees the acquisition and siting of the permanent collection and curation of engaging exhibitions at Meijer Gardens.

 Linkedin Profile